adaltas/node-nikita/docs/content/about/tutorial.md

 CoffeeScript has a very clean syntax and is perfectly suited with the declarative aspect of the Nikita API.
 In the end, the source code looks like one written in YAML while preserving the advantages of a procedural language like JavaScript.
 A second advantage we found with CoffeeScript is its [literate functionality](http://coffeescript.org/#literate) which let you write Markdown files with CoffeeScript code inside.
 Your source code looks a bit like a Notebook, it is a markdown document with documentation and code organized in blocks.

-At the end of the tutorial, we will show you how a code would look if written in CoffeeScript.

 ### Actions handler

 An action is the basic building block in Nikita.
 It is basically a function, called a handler, with some associated metadata, called config.
 It is materialized as a JavaScript object, for example: